luftmeer/DeepCluster/README.md

                         Define a file path for a checkpoint when the intention is to resume a previous run model. (default: None)
-  --verbose, -v         Print further information when running the model. (default: None) --seed SEED           Define a seed that is used when initializing the model. (default: None) --deep_cluster_and_contrastive_loss
+  --verbose, -v         Print further information when running the model. (default: None) --seed SEED           Define a seed that is used when initializing the model. (default: None) --remove_head         When active, the top layer head (final classifier) will be rmeoved and later reattached, as it is done by the original implementation.
+  --deep_cluster_and_contrastive_loss
 ```